 No. Relevant matter Specifications 1.
-In relation to the authorised clearing activities generally (a) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; (b) the date that the area was cleared; (c) the size of the area cleared (in hectares); (d) actions taken to avoid, minimise, and reduce the impacts and extent of clearing in accordance with Condition 5; and (e) actions taken to minimise the risk of the introduction and spread of weeds in accordance with Condition 6; and (f) actions taken in accordance with Condition 7.
-2. In relation to the revegetation and rehabilitation management pursuant to Condition 8 (a) The location of any areas revegetated and rehabilitated , recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; (b) a description of the revegetation and rehabilitation activities undertaken; and (c) the size of the area revegetated and rehabilitated (in
+In relation to the authorised clearing activities generally (a) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; (b) the date that the area was cleared; (c) the size of the area cleared (in hectares); (d) actions taken to avoid, minimise, and reduce the impacts and extent of clearing in accordance with Condition 5; (e) actions taken to minimise the risk of the introduction and spread of weeds in accordance with Condition 6; (f) actions taken in accordance with Condition 7.

+No. Relevant matter Specifications 2.
+In relation to flora management pursuant to Condition 8 (a) (b) actions taken to demarcate each priority flora species recorded and their relevant buffers; and actions taken to avoid the clearing of priority flora species.
+3. In relation to the revegetation and rehabilitation management pursuant to Condition 9 (a) The location of any areas revegetated and rehabilitated , recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; (b) a description of the revegetation and rehabilitation activities undertaken; and (c) the size of the area revegetated and rehabilitated (in hectares).